Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

 The Grease Band kicked things off at 2:00 p.m. without Cocker, with instrumental versions of Traffic's "Who Knows What Tomorrow May Bring" and "40,000 Headmen."
 Even by Sunday, things were still pretty chaotic at the festival site, and Cocker arrived by helicopter to take the stage, as so many other artists had done.
 He joined the band onstage and launched into a cover of Dylan's "Dear Landlord," followed by another tune written with Stainton, "Something's Coming On."
 He then brought the mood down a bit with "Do I Still Figure in Your Life," a beautiful bluesy ballad from his recently-released debut album.

 Next up was another Traffic song, "Feelin' Alright."
-You only have to hear Cocker deliver this song, in his own inimitable fashion (except perhaps by John Belushi), to understand why he was destined to be a huge star.
+You only have to hear Cocker deliver this song, in his own inimitable fashion (imitated brilliantly by John Belushi), to understand why he was destined to be a huge star.

 Joe Cocker Performing "Feelin' Alright" at Woodstock (audio only)